OnstakInc/cisco-tetration-hol/labguide/module16/README.md

 <div class="step" id="step-002"><a href="#step-002" style="font-weight:bold">Step 002</a></div>

+Enter the name SysAdmin for the Inventory Filter and the query `* ISE_ctsSecurityGroup = SysAdmins`.
+This query will match on the ISE Security Group Tag called SysAdmins,  which is in turn mapped to a group in Active Directory called SysAdmins.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module16/images/module16_002.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module16/images/module16_002.png" style="width:100%;height:100%;"></a>

 <div class="step" id="step-003"><a href="#step-003" style="font-weight:bold">Step 003</a></div>

+There will most likely not be any inventory items returned yet on this screen.
+Later we will demonstrate a user who is a member of SysAdmins logging into a workstation using the Cisco AnyConnect VPN Client.
+At that point, Tetration will receive the required information from ISE to annotate the IP address of the workstation the user logged into with the ISE security group tag SysAdmins.

 <a href="https://onstakinc.github.io/cisco-tetration-hol/labguide/module16/images/module16_003.png"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/module16/images/module16_003.png" style="width:100%;height:100%;"></a>